sasiqwerty/Mind/Netlink - Job Interview.md

 #### Health Check

-We perform daily health checks and ensure that all the servers are up and running and the connected components are working as intended any deviation is reported.
+1. **Daily Health Checks**: We conduct daily health checks to ensure all servers are operational and that connected components function correctly.
+Any deviations or issues are promptly reported.
-I have a written a small script in powershell using Test-NetConnection that automates this process, and pings all the servers and gives the FQDN of the server once the ping test is complete.
-It will also give back the list of servers that its not able to ping making testing easier and less confusing.
-I am planning to automate this script by adding a service user login to the [[Windows Task Scheduler|Task Scheduler]] and ensuring that this script runs in the background and sends an email automatically to the intended user.
-This part is still development I only tested this in my VMs.
+2. **Automated Script in PowerShell**: I developed a PowerShell script using `Test-NetConnection`.
+This script automates the process by pinging all servers and providing their Fully Qualified Domain Names (FQDNs) upon completion of the ping test.
+3. **Error Identification**: The script efficiently identifies servers that are unreachable, listing them separately.
+This feature simplifies the testing process and reduces confusion in identifying connectivity issues.
+4. **Future Automation Plans**: My goal is to further automate this process.
+The plan involves integrating the script with the Windows Task Scheduler using a service user account.
+This integration will enable the script to run in the background without manual intervention.
+5. **Automated Email Notifications**: Once fully automated, the script will send email notifications directly to the relevant users, informing them of the health check results.
+This feature is aimed at enhancing real-time monitoring and reporting.
+6. **Current Development Status**: Currently, this automation feature is in the development stage.
+I have been testing it in my Virtual Machines (VMs) to refine its functionality and ensure reliability before deploying it in the production environment.

 #### Onboarding of Accounts